Skip to main content

 Content moderation with self-reflection

-Mistral models also act as great content moderators: the model itself is able to accurately classify a user prompt or its generated answer as being either acceptable or falling into one of the following categories:
+Mistral models can also act as great content moderators: the model itself is able to accurately classify a user prompt or its generated answer as being either acceptable or falling into one of the following categories:

 • Illegal activities such as terrorism, child abuse or fraud